-Texas Senate panel OKs so-called sanctuary cities bill
+'Sanctuary cities' bill advances in Texas, despite outcry

-AUSTIN, Texas (AP) — A Texas Senate panel on Friday approved a so-called sanctuary cities bill that would withhold state money from local jurisdictions that don’t hand over immigrants already in custody for possible deportation.
+AUSTIN, Texas (AP) — A Texas Senate panel shrugged off 16 hours of sometimes tearful pleas and defiant opposition to approve a “sanctuary cities” proposal that would withhold grant funding from local jurisdictions that don’t hand over immigrants already in custody for possible deportation.

-The Senate’s state affairs committee passed the measure after more than 16 hours of often emotional testimony marked by outbursts and protests from spectators.

-The bill moves to the full Senate for a vote expected next week.
+A 7-2 vote around 12:45 a.m.
+Friday from the chamber’s powerful State Affairs Committee sends the bill to the full Senate, where a vote could come as early as next week.

+Hundreds of Texans traveled from all over the state to testify on the bill and proceedings were repeatedly disrupted by protesters.
+Supporters say the measure will impose the rule of law, but civic groups, immigration lawyers, church leaders and Hispanic activists oppose it, fearing it will lead to racial profiling and promote mistrust of law enforcement among minority communities.

 Most Read Stories

-Note: This story has been corrected to show that Manny Garcia is the Texas Democratic Party’s deputy executive director, not its executive director.